 In other words, Roth had no interest in giving Senator Irving a balanced report or article of his strategy.
 She just wanted to portray him in a negative light to suit her agenda.
 Now, she has the quote she needs (and wanted) to slander him.

-Law And Morality Do Not Go Together
+Law And Morality Are Not A Happily Married Couple

 Alas, this will have to wait until Part VI.
 In the meantime, I hope you enjoyed this blog post and that it helps to make the writing process a little easier for you.

 Let me know what you think of this round of subliminal messages in stories in the comments below,